oktadev/okta-blog/_source/_posts/2022-05-05-kubernetes-microservices-azure.md

   --resource-group australia-east
 ```

 This will list four connection strings.
 You need to save (copy and paste somewhere) the first, the primary connection string.
-(Ellipses have been used for brevity below)
+(Ellipses have been used for brevity below.)

 ```json
 {